C.R. Bard Overview

 C.R.
 Bard History

-Charles Russell Bard sold the company to Edson Outwin and John Willitis for $18,000 in 1926.
-Outwin and Willits expanded the business by selling catheters.
-Charles Bard passed away in 1934.
-The company became the sole distributor of the Foley catheter in the same year.
-One of its most well-known products, the Foley latex catheter, was manufactured by The Davol Rubber Company in Rhode Island.
+Outwin and Willits expanded Bard’s business by selling products developed by other companies, some of which were manufactured to Bard specifications.
+Charles Bard passed away in 1934 and the company became the sole distributor of the Foley catheter in the same year.
+The Foley latex catheter, one of Bard’s most well-known products, was actually manufactured by The Davol Rubber Company in Rhode Island.

 C.R.
 Bard Misconduct

 In 1993, C.R.
 Bard faced 391 criminal charges for medical fraud.
 The company manufactured faulty heart catheters that were used from the period of 1987 to 1990.
 The catheter featured a wire and a balloon-like tip.
 It allowed blood to flow by being threaded through a patient’s clogged coronary artery.
 In these specific catheters, the tip broke off in several patients.
 Many required emergency bypass graft surgery.
 One patient died from the malfunction.

 C.R.
 Bard officials failed to report these occurrences to the FDA.
 Additionally, the company began testing a different catheter without prior FDA approval.
 As a result, C.R.
 Bard faced $61 million in fines.
 The company had violated a number of laws, including the False Claims Act; Federal Food, Drug and Cosmetic Act; and Civil Monetary Penalties Law.